 An early pregnancy and parenting support phone line has been established to support women with early pregnancy, maternal and child health, breastfeeding and emotional wellbeing concerns.
 You can call 5124 1775 from Monday to Friday, 8:30am to 5pm.
-Please leave a voicemail with your name, best contact number and reason for your call and a health professional will call you back within one business day.
+Please leave a voicemail with your name, best contact number and reason for your call and a health professional will return your call.

 For the latest information, please read the COVID-19 advice for pregnant women fact sheet.

 Evidence suggests that breastfeeding provides significant short- and long-term health benefits for both mother and baby.